-In 2020, Elon Musk predicted that robots will be able to do everything better than humans by 2025.
+In 2020, Elon Musk predicted that robots would be able to do everything better than humans by 2025.
+While he may have been pretty ambitious with that timeline, there’s no denying how far robots and AI have come, and at such a fast pace.

 Bold predictions like Musk’s have those of us in insurance wondering what transformation artificial intelligence (AI) and machine learning (ML) can bring to our industry.
-A 2025 takeover of the market by AI is hard to imagine.
-However, amid the hype, insurers around the world are placing AI/ML near the top of their list of strategic priorities even though it’s often unclear where to start or what to focus on.
+A 2025 takeover of the market by AI isn’t likely, but insurers around the world are placing AI/ML near the top of their list of strategic priorities even though it’s often unclear where to start or what to focus on.

 Adoption of AI/ML among insurers will continue to accelerate as more tools become available from insurtechs and through platforms like AWS and Microsoft Azure.
 To unleash the full potential of AI/ML, there are two prerequisites for insurers.
 First, there needs to be a clear problem that can be solved with an objective, actionable insight.
 Second, there needs to be a massive amount of data that systems can ingest, analyze, and learn from to create those objective, actionable insights.